Sierra Skye Tugs At Her Bikini Bottoms In Racy New Photo

 Sierra Skye has been wowing her Instagram fans nonstop this week, and they are most definitely not complaining.
 On Tuesday, the American bombshell was at it once again when she took to the popular social media platform to share a racy snapshot of herself in a skimpy bikini that leaves little to the imagination, putting her famous curves on full display to the delight of her legion of fans.

-In the photo, the 23-year-old bikini model is kneeling down on a patio sofa outdoors as she rocks a lilac two-piece bathing suit that consists of an underwire top with two thin straps that go over the model’s shoulders, while one of the straps is slightly off Sierra’s shoulder, adding extras spice to the already hot snapshot.
+In the photo, the 23-year-old bikini model is kneeling down on a patio sofa outdoors as she rocks a lilac two-piece bathing suit that consists of an underwire top with two thin straps that go over her shoulders, while one of the straps is slightly off Sierra’s shoulder, adding extra spice to the already hot snapshot.
 The top also features triangle cups with a space between them that puts the model’s cleavage in full evidence.

-Sierra teamed her top with a matching pair of bottoms whose thin straps sit high on her sides, helping accentuate her hourglass figure by contrasting her full, wide hips with her itty bitty waist.
+Sierra teamed her top with a matching pair of bottoms whose thin straps sit high on her sides, helping accentuate her hourglass figure by contrasting her full hips with her itty bitty waist.
 In addition, the model is tugging at the left strap of her bikini bottom, in a pose that is bound to send temperatures soaring.
 According to the tag she included with her post, the two-piece swimsuit she is rocking is from White Fox Swim, an Australian brand of swimwear that Sierra often promotes on her Instagram page.

-Sierra is posing with her knees together and hip thrusted to the side as she takes on hand to her face, in a way that further highlights the natural curves of her body.
+Sierra is posing with her knees together and hip thrust to the side as she takes one hand to her face, in a way that further highlights the natural curves of her body.
 The model has her chin slightly tucked in as she shoots a coy gaze at the camera with her lips pursed in a seductive way.
 Sierra is wearing her caramel hair pulled up into a high ponytail while two strands are left loose at the front, helping frame her face.

-As of the time of this writing, the post — which Sierra shared with her 4.1 million Instagram followers — had garnered more than 26,000 likes and upwards of 215 comments in just half an hour of being posted, promising to rack up a whole lot more interactions as they evening progresses.
+As of the time of this writing, the post — which Sierra shared with her 4.1 million Instagram followers — had garnered more than 26,000 likes and upwards of 215 comments in just half an hour of being posted, promising to rack up a whole lot more interactions as the evening progresses.
 Users of the social media platform who are fans of the model took to the comments section to praise her good looks and to share their admiration for her.

 “The perfection,” one user raved, trailing the comment with a heart eyes emoji.